delingren/homeautomation/garage_door_opener/README.md

 ## Mechanics and hardware

-My garage door opener is extremely easy to control.
+My garage door opener is very rudimentary.
 The wall mount switch simply shorts two leads.
+When you press the button the following logic applies:

+* If the door is closed, it runs the motor to open it.
+* If the door is open, it runs the motor to close it.
+* If the motor is running (opening or closing), it stops the motor.
-When you press the button, if the motor is running (the door is being opened or closed), it stops the motor; otherwise, it starts the motor in the opposite direction.
-This is probably how most dumb garage openers work.
+* If the motor is stopped but the door is half open, it starts the motor opposite of the direction it was previously running.

+This is probably how most dumb garage openers work, or at least in a similar fasion.
+The remote works exactly as the button.

-I am using an ESP32 MCU to control the garage door opener via a relay.
-The status of the garage door is detected by two reed switches, one placed at the open position and one placed at the closed position.
-A magnet is mounted on the shuttle of the opener and the switches are mounted on the track.
+In this project, I am using an ESP32 MCU to control the garage door opener via a relay.
+The status of the garage door is detected by two sensors, one placed at the open position and one placed at the closed position.
+They are reed switches.
+A magnet is mounted on the shuttle of the arm and the switches are mounted on the track.

 In addition, I am using two LEDs, one green and one red to physically indicate the position of the door.
+And I installed a push button to reset the MCU in case I need to reboot it for any reason.
+The switch simply shorts EN pin to GND.
+Other MCUs have different mechanisms for resetting externally.

-* Microcontroller
+* Dev board
 WiFi ESP WROOM-32
 Pinout:
 ![pinout](esp32-38pin.png)